Vivan Sundaram: Work

-Sundaram works in many different media, including painting, sculpture, printmaking, photography, installation and video art, and his work is politically conscious and highly intertextual in nature.
+Sundaram worked in many different media, including painting, sculpture, printmaking, photography, installation, and video art, and his work was politically conscious and highly intertextual in nature.
 His works in the 1980s showed a tendency towards figurative representations, and dealt with problems of identity.
-His works constantly refer to social problems, popular culture, problems of perception, memory and history.
+His works constantly refer to social problems, popular culture, problems of perception, memory, and history.
 He was among the first Indian artists to work with installation.
-His latest installations and videos often refer to his artistic influences, among them are Dadaism, Surrealism, as well as more recent Fluxus and the works of Joseph Beuys.
+His later installations and videos often refer to his artistic influences, among them are Dadaism, Surrealism, as well as latterly Fluxus and the works of Joseph Beuys.